kythyria/gallus/doc/skypenotes.md

 I have no blocked contacts, so I don't know what would go in there.

 After that, it's msnp, looks like.
 Also like the contacts list is only attainable using activesync.

+## Misc
+The backend doesn't do name translation between Messenger and Skype modes, so you see two different names used for you.
+One is 1:<ms account name>, the other is the one used for Skype itself.

+\/me is represented by adding the user's display name to the beginning of the message, and a header "Skype-EmoteOffset" with the length of that name.

+It looks like the Registration and Set-Registration headers are for a cookie.